dmsul/site-source/content/pages/tutorial_workflow_1setup.rst

 This is only for people on Windows because Windows has awful command line interfaces (shells).
 CMDer is an attempt to fix that.
 Download it `here
 <cmder.net>`__.

+Also, once you have Git installed, you can use Git bash through CMDer to have access to all the amazing tools there like :code:`grep`, :code:`head`, even :code:`ssh`.

 Python (via Anaconda)